 - Vendors should continue to submit invoices to Invoices@usitc.gov.
 The Commission will continue to process them as normal.

 - There may be delays in responding to FOIA requests that seek documents that are available only in hard copy.
-FOIA staff will also be unable to process requests and correspondence submitted by mail until FOIA staff is physically back in the office.
+It is unlikely that FOIA staff will be unable to process requests and correspondence submitted by mail until FOIA staff is physically back in the office.
 You may submit FOIA requests using our online portal or by email to FOIA.SE.SE@usitc.gov.
 We encourage you to send any other FOIA-related correspondence to FOIA.SE.SE@usitc.gov or to our FOIA Public Liaison, Sharon Bellamy at firstname.lastname@example.org.

 Media inquiries and general questions: Peg O’Laughlin, email@example.com

 [Note: general telephone lines in the Office of the Secretary will not be monitored.
 Please send an email with your contact information and a staff member will call you.]

 FEDERAL LINKS ABOUT COVID-19